Rgnwld/AstroRankingManager/readme.md

 - NOTE: Working on ["JWT"](https://jwt.io/) system

-### How to start up this manager:
+### 🚧 Requirements to start:

 - Need Docker installed in your computer.
   - If you dont have Docker installed, you can get it here [Docker](https://www.docker.com/products/docker-desktop/)

-- ARM uses mysql to persist ranking data.
-On this repo you can use a DockerFile to create a container with base configurations to use it.
-  - To start the Dockerfile, run in this folder `docker build -t astromanager . ; docker run -dp 127.0.0.1:3306:3306 astromanager`
-  - Make sure that port 3306 is free to use!
-- To run the project, you still need the [go compiler](https://go.dev/learn/)
-- Now that everything is setup, just run `go run ./`
+### 🚧 Start up this manager:

+To start this manager, run the `make up` command.
+This command will compile the API and start a database container with all the dependencies necessary for the successful execution of the manager.

+For more commands run `make help`

 ### Patch Notes